adnankarol/adnankarol/README.md

 ## About Me
-I am actively seeking new opportunities in the domain of Machine Learning, Deep Learning, and IoT in order to expand my skillset and gain more experience in life.
+I am looking for new opportunities in the domain of Machine Learning, Deep Learning, and IoT in order to expand my skillset and gain more experience in life.

 - 😄 I love to perform EDA of data and get value from data, using modern ML, DL techniques.
 - 🔭 I have recently worked on using Deep Learning to analyse Neuro-Physiology Signals such as EEG, ECG, etc.